 Not sure you are doing it right, or have the right posture?
 Do it anyway – and read about it later.

-You get the picture.
 Have the attitude that no circumstance, be it external or internal, can mess with your commitment to meditate today.
+Habit is so important that I call it one of the Three Pillars of Meditation.

 If you struggle with discipline and time, you might benefit from my beginner’s course, which is focused on helping you build a solid meditation practice.